Skip to main content

 First tribunal claim

 For its first few years the Waitangi Tribunal made little impact on New Zealand life.
-It could only investigate present-day claims, yet most Māori land alienations and other grievances had occurred much earlier, mainly in the 19th century.
-Further, it could only make recommendations to the government on its findings and had no power to enforce them.
-Many Māori therefore regarded the tribunal as a token gesture to appease the protest movement, a way of avoiding Māori demands.
+It could only investigate present-day claims, yet most alienations of Māori land and other injustices had occurred much earlier, mainly in the 19th century.
+Further, while it could make recommendations to the government on how it might provide redress for treaty breaches associated with well-founded claims it had no power to enforce them.
+Many Māori therefore regarded the creation of the tribunal as a token gesture to appease the protest movement, a way of avoiding Māori demands.

 Footnotes